 A spring probe illustrates the load ramping up through substeps in a Large Deflection analysis:

-Users should note that with default Small Deflection analysis, spring load is held constant; it does not ramp:
+Users should note that with default Small Deflection analysis, spring load is held constant; it does not ramp (longitudinal damping and preload):

 Loadout Ramps & Deflection Analysis

 Springs like this can pull things together or push them apart, and are sometimes preferred to equal and opposite forces on a structure.
 In particular, application in large deflection analysis.
 During large deflection analysis, the spring loads ramp and a time-history can be plotted.
 The force will always be along the axis of the spring when the structure deforms if Large Displacement analysis is applied.
 Setting a free length that differs from the length of the spring as it is created in the undeformed geometry implies that a preload exists in the spring.
 Preloads or free length changes are created in real structures by such devices as turnbuckles in cables, or by bolt tightening.

 Conclusion | Longitudinal Damping and Preload in Ansys Mechanical